 Cell Sorting Policies

-Users of the Flow Cytometry Core Facility cell sorting services can choose from three available instruments.
+Users of the Flow Cytometry Core Facility cell sorting services can choose from four available instruments.
 For help deciding which sorter to use, consult the following document: Which Sorter to Use.

 - Appointments scheduled online within 24hrs of the actual appointment must be approved by facility staff via email or phone call.
-Do not schedule time at the last minute with no notification.
+Do not schedule time at the last minute without notification.

 - To make a reservation, please go to resource.cores.utah.edu.
 To get access to the schedule, users must fill out a work authorization form: https://workauth.cores.utah.edu/#/oncampus.